 - They use a high efficiency electric hand dryer to reduce energy use and the need to wash towels.

-– At the backwash, the salon uses EcoHead water saving and filtering devices to reduce water use by 65%.
+- At the backwash, the salon was fitted with EcoHead water saving and filtering devices to reduce water use by 65%.
 They also save energy thanks to using less hot water, and are 100% recyclable.
-The filtration system also reduces chlorine and removes sediment, rust and sand, for cleaner water.
+The filtration system also reduces chlorine and removes sediment, rust, and sand, for cleaner water.

 - They have increased the size of the windows, allowing for maximum natural light.

 - They have signed up to the VISH app to manage and reduce our product waste.

 - They have signed up to Green Salon Collective to vastly improve their recycling performance.
 The initiative can recycle pretty much everything a salon produces.
 Including hair, used/soiled foils & colour tubes (metals), PPE, and plastic.

 The clever technology salonName: Gina Conway Salon & Spa Location: Wimbledon, London Sustainability ethos: Gina Conway Salon & Spa wants to be part of the solution and not the problem with the ultimate goal of reaching carbon neutrality.